macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex17"></a>ex17
-Write a script who can sort a list of tuples **L** in increasing order based on the second element of the tuple
+Write a script that can sort a list of tuples **L** in increasing order based on the second element of the tuple
 **L** = [("Apple", 15), ("Banana", 8), ("Strawberry", 12), ("Kiwi", 9), ("Peach", 2)]
 after the sorting it must look like : [('Peach', 2), ('Banana', 8), ('Kiwi', 9), ('Strawberry', 12), ('Apple', 15)]
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex17.py)

 ---
 ### <a name="ex18"></a>ex18
-Write a script who can reverse a string
+Write a script that can reverse a string
 Ex: "Hello everyone" became : "enoyreve olleH"
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex18.py)

 ---
 ### <a name="ex19"></a>ex19
-Write a script who write the keys of the dict ``{"Apple": 3, "Banana": 7, "Kiwi": 1}``
+Write a script that write the keys of the dict ``{"Apple": 3, "Banana": 7, "Kiwi": 1}``
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex19.py)

 ---
 ### <a name="ex20"></a>ex20
-Write a script who print the sum of the values from the dict :
+Write a script that print the sum of the values from the dict :
 ``{"Pomme": 15, "Banane": 8, "Fraise": 12, "Kiwi": 9, "Peche": 2}``
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex20.py)

 ---
 ### <a name="ex21"></a>ex21
-Write a script who truncate a decimal number to 2 number after the comma.
+Write a script that truncate a decimal number to 2 number after the comma.
 Ex: 187.6312873193719 became 187.63
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex21.py)

 ---
 ### <a name="ex22"></a>ex22
-Write a script who format the string "My name is **myName** and i got **myAge**.
+Write a script that format the string "My name is **myName** and i got **myAge**.
 I learn the language **myLanguage**"
 myName = "Maximw"
 myName = "23"
 myName = "ruby"